-WHEREAS, the FTA and the SHPD have agreed that a phased approach to identification and evaluation of archaeological sites is appropriate, pursuant to 36 CFR 800.4(b)(2); and
+WHEREAS, the FTA and the SHPD have agreed that a phased approach to identification and evaluation of archaeological sites is appropriate, pursuant to 36 C.F.R. § 800.4(b)(2); and

-WHEREAS, the timing of activities listed in this PA are estimated based on beginning design and construction of the first construction phase and FTA granting approval to enter Final Design in 2010, and FTA signing a Full-Funding Grant Agreement during 2011.
+WHEREAS, the timing of activities listed in this PA are estimated based on FTA granting approval to enter final design in 2011, and FTA signing a full-funding grant agreement during 2012.
 The Project is anticipated to be completed in four construction phases: Phase I: East Kapolei to Pearl Highlands, Phase 2: Pearl Highlands to Aloha Stadium, Phase 3: Aloha Stadium to Middle Street, and Phase 4: Middle Street to Ala Moana Center.
-Phase 1 will be built as a design build project beginning in 2010.
-Phase 2 is anticipated to begin construction in 2011, Phase 3 in 2012 and Phase 4 in 2013.
-Construction is anticipated to be complete during 2018.
+The City may request and FTA may approve minor construction on Phase I to begin prior to FTA granting approval for the project to enter final design; and